interview red flags that are a turn off for job candidates

 Being in an interview is a huge responsibility, and it’s important for employers to take it seriously.
 If a candidate feels that their time is not being respected, it can create an atmosphere of mistrust and doubt.
 For a candidate to give their best performance in the interview, they need to feel that their interviewer is engaged and focused on them.

-1. Interviewer tries to trip up the candidate
+1. The interviewer tries to trip up the candidate

 An interviewer trying to trip up a candidate is a big red flag that job seekers look out for.
 This type of interviewing tactic can be seen as disrespectful, aggressive and unprofessional.
 When an interviewer tries to trip up a candidate, it can come across as an attempt to make them feel uncomfortable or embarrassed in order to gain an advantage.